iiAku/kolibri-frontend/documentation/contracts/minter.md

 - `deposit`: Deposit `XTZ` tokens into an `Oven`.
 May only be called by the `OvenProxy`.
 - `withdraw`: Withdraw `XTZ` tokens from an `Oven`.
 May only be called by the `OvenProxy`.
 - `liquidate`: Liquidate an under-collateralized `Oven`.
 May only be called by the `OvenProxy`.
-- `updateParams`: Update the stability fee, liquidation fee, or collateralization percentage.
+- `updateParams`: Update the stability fee, liquidation fee, collateralization percentage or oven max.
 May only be called by the `Governor`.
 - `updateContracts`: Update addresses for the `Governor`, `Token`, `OvenProxy`, `Stability Fund` or `Developer Fund` contracts.
 May only be called by the `Governor`.
 - `updateTokenContractAdmin`: Update the administrator for the `Token` contract.
 May only be called by the `Governor`.